philbowles/h4plugins/README.md

 ![H4PluginsFF](/assets/h4plugins.jpg)

 H4Plugins includes modules for WiFi + OTA, Webserver, MQTT, numerous common types of GPIO handling (e.g. debouncing, rotary encoders), Amazon Alexa voice control, NTP synchronisation, device presence detection, logging to remote MySQL server and extensive diagnostics.
 By "plugging " together only the required modules, you can rapidly build your own custom firmware or IOT app.
 Everything you build will be stable and responsive: the plugins work together to allow multiple simultaneous processes to run, so ***no more WDT resets***!
 As your experience grows you can extend your app / firmware with H4Plugins' well-documented API and runtime command system.

+---
+# Getting Started

+H4 and its plugin system represent a very different way of getting started on ESP8266 from the "standard" examples found all over the web.

+There are some very good reasons for that but it means that there are a few things you need to know about H4 and how it works before "diving in" to the H4Plugins system.
+Spending a few minutes reading [the basics of H4](https://github.com/philbowles/H4#why-do-i-need-it) will save you days and even weeks of effort, so please digest it all before trying some of the 70+ examples in this repo - it will be time well spent!

+Once you "get" how H4 and the plugin system work, you will be able to churn out fully working, multi-functional **stable** IOT apps on ESP8266 in only a few lines of code, compared with literally *hundreds* (sometimes even *thousands*!) of lines in the "standard" way of doing things.
+That's if you can even find anything close to what you need...

+So only continue if ( after having read [the basics of H4](https://github.com/philbowles/H4#why-do-i-need-it) ) you now know what *events* are, what *the queue* is and why you need them.

-Let's see an example of H4Plugins being used as replacement firmware for a SONOFF Basic switch.
+To get a "feel" for just how different H4 and H4Plugins are from all the other examples you will find on the web, let's see an example of H4Plugins being used as replacement firmware for a SONOFF Basic switch.

 ## SONOFF Basic Example